About KerryAnn

 We want the freedom to travel in our retirement and I want to have an income that comes from something I love to do – dabble with writing and crafts.

-By sharing my beautiful country with others, I want to inspire people to take the plunge and get out of the rat race and enjoy the beautiful countryside.
+By sharing my beautiful country with others, I want to inspire people to take the plunge, get out of the rat race, and enjoy the beautiful countryside.
+Life is short and it is important to spend it doing the things we love, with the people that matter most to us.

 As long as I can do it MyWay I am happy.